Simn-haxe2/hxunion/README.md

-Haxe multi return
+Haxe Type Union
 =============

-This library allows functions to return multiple types by creating a common enumeration.
+This library allows usage of type unions by creating a common enumeration.

 Usage
 -------

-Simply make classes use `implements hxmr.MultiReturnSupport` and you are good to go.
-You can list allowed types as your method's return type by using the syntax `hxmr.MultiReturn<[Type1, Type2, ..., TypeN]>`.
+Simply make classes use `implements hxunion.UnionSupport` and you are good to go.
+You can list allowed types as your method's return type by using the syntax `hxunion.Union<[Type1, Type2, ..., TypeN]>`.
 This will create a hidden enum with constructors for `Type1` to `TypeN` that you can switch over.

 Assuming you defined two enums: